metamorph-inc/openmeta-mms/docs/source/reference_modeling/openmeta_projects/openmeta_projects.rst

 Collaboration
 -------------

-Given the complexity and cross-discipline nature of the systems modeled in OpenMETA, it is common for more than one user to be developing a model simultaneously.
-To address this use case we describe two separate, though not mutually exclusive, solutions below for dealing with the management of the OpenMETA Project.
+Given the complexity and cross-disciplinary nature of the systems modeled in OpenMETA, it is common for more than one user to be developing a model simultaneously.
+To address this use case we describe two separate, though not mutually exclusive, solutions below for dealing with the management of an OpenMETA Project.

 Version Control System